JChristensen/pi-hole/openwrt_procedure.md

 dig piholetest.example.com @8.8.8.8
 ```

-The reply should be as follows, apparently from Google's 8.8.8.8 DNS server:
+The reply should be as follows, apparently from Google's 8.8.8.8 DNS server, but really from Pi-hole, since Google does not have an address for that name:

 ```
 ...